Skaito/nb-obsidian-color-theme/README.md

 This is plugin that adds Obsidian code coloring (highlighting) Theme for [NetBeans IDE](https://netbeans.org/).

-Theme contains coloring for Java, JavaScript, PHP, CSS, HTML, XML, Groovy, Python, TypeScript and some other.
+Theme contains coloring for Java, Kotlin, JavaScript, PHP, CSS, HTML, XML, Groovy, Python, TypeScript and some other.

 After installation go to "Tools" -> "Options" -> "Fonts & Colors" -> "Profile", choose "Obsidian Color Profile" and click "OK".